-Ever since I can remember, I’ve been dumbfounded by how well we are able to manage the logistics in dynamic civilizations composed of millions of individuals.
-I know supply and demand plays a big role in this.
-Still, it mystifies me.
+Google [Swarm Savvy: How animals avoid dumb decisions] for insight into the dynamics all social animals share… including humans.
+I’ve always been in awe by how well people manage the logistics of living in a civilization composed of millions of individuals.
+Sure, I realize how supply and demand plays a role in this.
+Still, it deeply mystifies me.

 Being less social makes me wonder about chapter 17’s, The best of all rulers is but a shadowy presence to his subjects.
 Can such a shadowy presence coexist with being a ranking member of the group?
 If not, how could serving as a ruler be possible in the first place?
 What does a shadowy presence really mean?

 It helps me to think of each of us as the ostensible ruler with regard to our own small-scale individual circumstances.
 I am the ostensible ruler over myself, my life.
 From this point of view, shadowy presence doesn’t mean much.
 How can you be a shadowy presence to yourself?